MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-concepts/change-map-appearance.md

 > if (MSMapStyleSheets.try(toParseJson: customMapStyleString, into:&styleSheetFromJson)) {
 >     mapView.setStyleSheet(styleSheetFromJson!)
 > }
-> ```
+>```

 ![Custom map style 1](media/change-map-styles-custom01.png)

 Also, you can start with an existing sheet and then use JSON to override any elements that you want.
-The following example updates the existing RoadDark style to change only the color of water.
+The following example updates the existing RoadDark style to change only the color of water area.

 **Java**